solita/solita.github.com/_posts/2022-09-14-utilizing-state-machines-in-front-end-development.md

 ![A visual presentation of a state machine representing a simple traffic light](/img/utilizing-state-machines-in-front-end-development/SimpleTrafficLight.png)

-The machine can be in three different _states_: `green`, `yellow`, or `red`.
+In most countries, there's a combined `red-yellow` state, but in this simplified version, the machine has three different _states_: `green`, `yellow`, and `red`.
 It can be in only one of these states at one time.
 On the left, the little dot with an arrow pointing to the green state marks _the initial state_ of the machine.
 Meaning that the green state is activated, when the machine is executed.

 The arrows between states are the possible _transitions_.
 In this very simple machine, every state has only one possible transition.
 The pill-shaped boxes are _the external inputs_ that trigger the transitions.
 This machine only has one input called `timer`, that triggers a transition from one state to another.
 Notice how the same input triggers a transition to a different state based on the current state: when the machine is in the yellow state, `timer` transitions the machine to the red state, and from the red state, it goes to the green state when a new `timer` input occurs.